mlphs/mlphs.github.io/_portfolio/project2.md

 <img src="/assets/img/portfolio/project2/housing-regression-quadratic.png" width="500">

 <p align="left">
 This is an example of a supervised learning algorithm.
-Supervised learning refers to the fact that we provide the algorithm with a dataset where the "right answers" are given.
+Supervised learning refers to the fact that we provide the algorithm with a dataset where the "right answers" are given. <br> <br>

 In the housing problem, for every example in the dataset, we provided the right price that the house sold for.
 Our task was to produce more of these right answers.
-This is called a regression problem, where we predict continous valued outputs (which, in this case, is price of the house).
+This is called a regression problem, where we predict continous valued outputs (which, in this case, is price of the house). <br> <br>

 Next, we will look at another supervised learning example.
 </p>